Porcupine Barbs For Better Wound Healing

 Quills from North American porcupines pack a hidden punch: microscopic, backward-facing barbs.

-Covering just the needle-like tip of the quills, the barbs make removing a quill difficult, because they flare out when pulled in a direction opposite to the way they went in.
+Covering just the needlelike tip of the quills, the barbs make removing a quill difficult, because they flare out when pulled in a direction opposite to the way they went in.

 That means that if a predator gets quilled, the quill might never come out.
 When scientists examine the skulls of deceased mountain lions, Roze says, they often find the tips of porcupine quills embedded in the lions' jaw bones